zenhack/mule/doc/comparison-to-other-languages.md

   overloading mechanism.
 We may add something later on, but type classes would not fit into the language (due to its structural nature).
-For now, the abstractions you might build with type classes in Haskell or Purescript can be build by explicitly passing around records.
+For now, the abstractions you might build with type classes in Haskell or Purescript can be built by explicitly passing around records.
 I do not believe this approach has been seriously tried in a language designed around it, so we should gain some experience before deciding that we need to add an additional mechanism to the language.